 In both situations, you can show only certain types of changes by using the filter icon to the right of the listed metadata changes.
 A pop-up appears where you can make your selection by clicking one or more boxes for these listed options:

 The original file appears to the left of the updated one.
 You can see the changes highlighted in green in the updated file.
+Original File Is on Left and New File Is on Right, With Updated Sections Highlighted in Both Files and Updates Visible in The New File

-If you want to collaborate and share your voice metadata, you can import and export the voice metadata in a .json
+If you want to collaborate and share your voice metadata, you can import and export the voice metadata in a .json file.

 You can load your voice metadata to the editor.
 To do this, click on the Import button in the menu bar on the top left of the screen.

-Click Import to select the metadata .json
+Click SELECT to select the metadata .json file.

 Click OK to load the metadata file.